 - Before and after you care for someone who is sick.
 It's also important to wash your hands before and after you treat a cut or wound.

-Wash your hands after:
+Wash your hands after you:

-- Handling or preparing foods, especially after touching raw meat, poultry, fish, shellfish, or eggs.
+- Handle or prepare foods, especially after you touch raw meat, poultry, fish, shellfish, or eggs.

 The U.S. Centers for Disease Control and Prevention recommend the following steps for hand-washing:

-- Wet your hands with running water and apply soap.
+Wet your hands with clean, running water (warm or cold).
+Apply soap.

-- Rub your hands together to make a lather.
-Scrub well for at least 20 seconds.
+Scrub your hands for at least 20 seconds.

-- Pay special attention to your wrists, the backs of your hands, between your fingers, and under your fingernails.
+Scrub the backs of hands, between fingers, palms, and under nails.

-Rinse your hands well under running water.
+Rinse your hands well under clean, running water.

-If soap and water are not available, use a hand sanitizer or alcohol-based hand wipe that contains at least 60% ethyl alcohol or isopropanol.
+If soap and water aren't available, use a hand sanitizer or alcohol-based hand wipe that contains at least 60% ethyl alcohol or isopropanol.
 Carry one or both with you when you travel, and keep them in your car or purse.
-These products can help reduce the number of germs on your hands, but they do not get rid of all types of germs.
+These products can help reduce the number of germs on your hands.
+But they don't get rid of all types of germs.

 If you use sanitizer, rub your hands and fingers until they are dry.
 You don't need to use water.
 The alcohol quickly kills many types of germs on your hands.

 Current as of: May 29, 2020

 Author: Healthwise Staff

-E. Gregory Thompson, MD - Internal Medicine
+E. Gregory Thompson MD - Internal Medicine

-Adam Husney, MD - Family Medicine
+Adam Husney MD - Family Medicine

-Elizabeth T. Russo, MD - Internal Medicine
+Elizabeth T. Russo MD - Internal Medicine